 - If you are feeling unwell either before or during your tour experience, please remove yourself from the tour and let us know so that we can refund your ticket or reschedule you to a future date.

 - We have a zero-tolerance policy for individuals who endanger staff, visitors, and partners by refusing to abide by these rules, or who engage in verbal or physical harassment, displays discriminatory or threatening behavior, or otherwise interferes with the experience of others.
 Tour participants who violate these policies may be asked to leave the tour without a refund.

 - Turnstile Tours collects and retains the names and contact information of all tour attendees in the event that contact tracing efforts are necessary, and this information may be shared with public health authorities.

 - Even if you have received a vaccine, you must abide by all of these rules.

 - Turnstile Tours’ enhanced safety protocols are based on current City and State mandates and recommended guidelines.
-As in any public outdoor setting, we cannot guarantee that you will not be exposed to COVID-19.
+As in any public setting, we cannot guarantee that you will not be exposed to COVID-19.
 By taking a tour with Turnstile Tours and going outside, you voluntarily assume such risks.
-Please review our full statement and guidelines on COVID-19 health and safety.

 - General Admission: $25 per person